2e3s/aw-watcher-media-player/README.md

 ## Configuration

 Configuration file `aw-watcher-media-player.toml` is located in [user's local configuration directory](https://docs.rs/dirs/latest/dirs/fn.config_local_dir.html).
+It's created on the first run, or it may be created manually before running the binary.
 CLI arguments override the file configuration.
 Example:
 ```toml